airbnb/Showkase/README.md

 kapt "com.airbnb:showkcase-processor:0.1.0-alpha"
 ```

-**Step 2**: Add the @Showkase annotation to the `@Composable` function/components that should be a
+**Step 2**: Add the @Showkase annotation to every `@Composable` function/component that should
-part of the Showkase browser.
+be a part of the Showkase browser.

 ```
 @Showkase(name="Name of component", group="Grouping Name")
 ```

-**Step 3**: Define an implementation of `ShowkaseRootModule` in your root module.
-If your setup
+**Step 3**: Define an implementation of the `ShowkaseRootModule` interface in your root module.
+If
-involves only a single module, add this implementation in that module.
+your setup involves only a single module, add this implementation in that module.
 Ensure that this
 implementation is also annotated with the `@ShowkaseRoot` annotation.

 ```